This page helps you to setup and run a local Docsy site with Docker in 5 minutes.

 The Docsy example site comes with some defaults you may want to remove or customize straight away:

-The Docsy example site supports content in English and Norwegian.
+The Docsy example site supports content in English, Norwegian and Farsi.
 You can find out more about how Docsy supports multi-language content in Multi-language support.

-If you don’t intend to translate your site to Norwegian, you can remove the language switcher by removing the following lines from
+If you don’t intend to translate your site, you can remove the language switcher by removing the following lines from

-To remove the translated source files, delete the
+To remove the translated source files, delete both the

 # Google Custom Search Engine ID.
 Remove or comment out to disable search. gcs_engine_id = "011737558837375720776:fsdu1nryfng"